 70% of employees whose companies use TINYpulse Engage report that they would recommend their organization to a friend.
 This is nearly 30% higher than the number of employees from non-TINYpulse companies that would do the same.

-The pulsing feedback of TINYpulse Engage helps encourage the kind of open, transparent culture that employees look for.
+The pulsing feedback of an app like TINYpulse helps encourage the kind of open, transparent culture that employees look for.
 So it comes as no surprise that this translates into better scores on Glassdoor.

 You can’t control what job seekers think of your company.
 But by actively engaging with reviewer input on Glassdoor, and taking the initiative with tools like TINYpulse, CEOs can embrace the power of employee feedback and leverage it to enhance their recruitment strategy.